flipkart-incubator/hbase-orm/README.md

 (Details: [Connection](https://hbase.apache.org/2.0/apidocs/org/apache/hadoop/hbase/client/Connection.html)).
 So, it is recommended that you create `Connection` instance once and use it for the entire life cycle of your program across all the DAO classes that you create (such as above).

-Now, you can access, manipulate and persist records of `citizens` table as shown in below examples:
+Now, you can access, manipulate and persist records of `citizens` table as shown in below examples.
+Note that the signatures of the reactive DAO may differ; all operations return `CompletableFuture`s.

 Create new record: